 of them.
 This is the doctrine ofjusticiability-a doctrine of procedure and jurisdiction which prescribes the appropriate form for initiating challenges

 Date of Authorship for this Version

 Brilmayer, Lea, "Judicial Review, Justiciability and the Limits of the Common-Law Method" (1977).
 Faculty Scholarship Series.
-Paper 2521.
+2521.